tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 <https://facebook.github.io/react-native/docs/debugging.html>

-NOTE: all hotkeys use keys in QWERTY layout!
-      that is you have to press `<D-e>` to access Developer Menu in case you are using Dvorak.
+### Dvorak keyboard layout

+by default iOS simulator uses QWERTY as hardware keyboard layout - it also means that all hotkeys (say, for Developer Menu) use it as well.

+it's possible to change it to Dvorak inside simulator:

+Sett

 ### Developer Menu